Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 Vehicle Safety Equipment

-There are also things you must carry with you in your motorhome every time you set off on a trip, to keep you and your vehicle safe (and legal!).
-Unlike the UK, most countries have a specific list of kit you must carry, which usually include a warning triangle, reflective jackets, spare tyre and a first aid kit.
-If you’re heading for Europe, you can find all this information in our country specific touring guides.
+Unlike the UK, most countries have a specific list of equipment you must carry, which usually include a warning triangle, reflective jackets, spare tyre and a first aid kit.
+If you’re heading for Europe, you can find all this useful information in our country-specific touring guides.

-Motorhome Manual
+Motorhome User Manual

 Take time to work through the motorhome instruction manual.
 If you don’t have one look online, or contact the motorhome manufacturer or the dealer.
 Failing that, see who else has your make and model on Facebook and make contact.
 That quirky little red switch under the fridge might suddenly make sense!

-Top tip – make sure to take your manual with you on your first motor home road trip so that you have something to refer to if you have a problem when away; this really is one of the best tips for a first time motorhome trip.
+TOP TIP: Make sure to take your manual with you on your first motor home road trip so that you have something to refer to if you have a problem when away.

 Understanding Motorhome Systems